 Openprovider will also guarantee that all persons acting under its authority, to the extent they have access to personal data for which the Client is responsible, will only process such data on the instruction of the Client, subject to statutory obligations to the contrary.

 The Client guarantees that it will only enter personal data in Openprovider’s systems in a manner that is fully compliant with the law.

 If the Client is required to adjust, delete or hand over data stored in Openprovider’s systems within the context of a legal obligation pursuant to the Personal Data Protection Act, for instance, Openprovider will facilitate this activity to the best possible extent.
 The costs of the relevant activities may be invoiced separately.

 The term of this Agreement shall start from the effective date hereof and will automatically renew until termination.

 Openprovider is entitled to terminate the Agreement with immediate effect if:

-The Client will receive a request to pay for any domain name extensions via email, no later than 28 days before the end of the registration period.
-If payment has not been received before this due date, the Client will lose all rights to the domain.
-If the Client is making use of automatic domain name extension functionality, it will be fully responsible for ensuring that there are sufficient funds in its bank account.
-Domains that cannot be extended due to insufficient funds or any other reason will be discontinued.
+The Client will receive a request to pay for any Service or Membership via email, no later than 28 days before the end of the validity period.
+If payment has not been received before this due date, the Client will lose all rights to the Service.
+If the Client is making use of automatic renewal functionality, it will be fully responsible for ensuring that there are sufficient funds in its account.
+Services that cannot be renewed due to insufficient funds or any other reason will be discontinued.

-In the event that a domain is terminated by the Client or as the result of a ruling in a domain dispute, the Client will not be entitled to a substitute domain or restitution.
+In the event that a Service is terminated by the Client or as the result of a ruling in a dispute, the Client will not be entitled to a substitute Service or restitution.
 If the termination is not the result of an intentional act or gross negligence by Openprovider, no restitutions will be made.
 This also applies to other activities or additional registered options.